yanilov/control-tags/README.md

 Scalable integrity framework for ABAC on AWS

+> [!CAUTION]
+> This project is in early development, exercise caution when using in production, and expect breaking changes.

 ## Features

 * Centralized, hierarchical management of tagging integrity for Attribute-Based Access Control (ABAC) on AWS